sydneysimmons/Transformers-Project-Sports-Analysis/README.md

 While we did not use SportsBERT because it was not applicable to our pipeline tasks, it was helpful to see a trained model on sports data. https://huggingface.co/microsoft/SportsBERT

-In depth article on other machine learning research occurring in sports:
+In depth article on other machine learning research occurring in sports:<br />
-Performance & Recruitment
+Performance & Recruitment<br />
 https://www.frontiersin.org/articles/10.3389/fspor.2021.682287/full

-Athlete Injuries
+Athlete Injuries<br />
 https://sportsmedicine-open.springeropen.com/articles/10.1186/s40798-022-00465-4